szaumoor/ZSTweaks/README.md

 **Component 1346:** Make Arrows of Piercing always cause at least half of the extra piercing damage

 This makes the arrows cause at least 3 extra piercing damage when save succeeds.
-When the save is failed, the extra piercing damage is instead 7.
 This should make these expensive arrows feel like less of a waste when used, especially against targets with good saves.
+Additionally, these arrows will have a 10% higher chance of critically hitting.

 </details>